The Ubud Handbook « Bali's Scorpions, Hornets, Mosquitoes, Poisonous Caterpillars... And Other Strange Balinese Tails

 If you wear shoes or trainers you will, like every good Balinese person, leave them outside your home before you enter.
 But when you come to put them back on the next morning, give them a good knock and a shake first.

-If you're lucky enough to be gardening on Bali, put on a thick pair of gardening gloves and give the area a prod with a long stick before you set to on your weeding mission – particularly if you haven't disturbed the area for a while.
+If you're lucky enough to be gardening on Bali, put on a thick pair of gardening gloves before you set to on your weeding mission – particularly if you haven't disturbed the area for a while.
 Check behind or under plant-pots before you move them.

 On Bali, scorpions tend to be small and black or dark brown.

-Don't be put off by the size of scorpoins on Bali or the Gili Islands, though – they're not like your six-inch long Giant hairy scorpions back in Arizona, but the Balinese varieties will give your skin and central nervous system a hefty run for its money.
+Don't be put off by the size of scorpoins on Bali or the Gili Islands – they're not like your six-inch long Giant hairy scorpions back in Arizona, but the Balinese varieties will hit your skin and central nervous system hard.

 Tabuhan – The Bali hornet

-Hornets are extremely common on Bali – inside and outside your home.
-They often live in sheltered wooden rafters of a ceiling, or behind bookcases or bedside tables that rarely get moved or cleaned.
+Hornets are extremely common on Bali, inside and outside your home.
+They often live in sheltered wooden rafters of a ceiling – or behind a bookcase or bedside table that rarely gets moved or cleaned.

 The trouble comes if you roll onto one while you're asleep – or worse, if you freak and try to swat one.
 They'll hit you back like a jackhammer.
-If you disturb a large nest with a lot of adults, you'll be stung repeatedly.
+If you disturb a large nest with a lot of adults, you will be stung repeatedly.